WakiMak/trentent.github.io-forked/_posts/2016-09-15-examining-logon-durations-with-control-up-profile-load-time.md

 >
 > </div>

-Is this what we are seeing? Â It&#8217;s close. Â We are seeing the first two items for sure, but then in instead of a &#8216;3rd&#8217; attempt, it starts over but at the same formula.
+Is this what we are seeing? Â It's close. Â We are seeing the first two items for sure, but then in instead of a '3rd' attempt, it starts over but at the same formula.

 <pre class="">Packet 8451 to 8508 = 3 seconds
 Packet 8508 to 8600 = 6 seconds (2*3)